trallard/TLJH-azure-button/README.md

 ![vms](assets/schematic_hires.png)

 They are all grouped in the same region defined for your Resource group.
+Also note that the storage disk created with this template will be of the same type of the `OS disk type` you provide on the template.

+If you want to leanr more about VM types and sizes including compatibility between the VMS and storage (standard or premium) you can visit the [official Azure Linux VM documentation](https://docs.microsoft.com/azure/virtual-machines/linux/sizes?WT.mc_id=TLJHbutton-github-taallard).

 Details on how to delete and stop your virtual machine can be found at [https://the-littlest-jupyterhub.readthedocs.io/en/latest/howto/providers/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/howto/providers/azure.html).